aws-samples/aws-hybrid-storage-workshop/scenario-1/module-2/README.md

 ## Introduction

-In this module, you will deploy a Volume Gateway that will allow your data to be replicated to the Frankfurt region (AWS).
-You will deploy the gateway into the Ireland region in the same Availability Zone as the Windows instance you launched in Module 1.
-The gateway is registered in the Frankfurt region, however, and that is where the data will be stored for all volumes created on this gateway.
+In this module, you will deploy a Volume Gateway that will allow your data to be replicated(written) to the Frankfurt region (AWS).
+You will launch an AWS CloudFormation template in the Ireland (eu-west-1) region to build the necessary resources automatically.
+To simulate an on-prem installation of SGW, the template will create a Storage Gateway instance in the Ireland region where your windows instance can access it however, it will be activated in Frankfurt (where your data will be stored in this module).

-You will launch this AWS CloudFormation template in the eu-west-1 region to build the necessary resources automatically.
-This template will create a Storage Gateway in the Frankfurt (eu-central-1) region, but deploy it in EC2 in the Ireland region so it can be attached to your new Windows instance.
-The gateway will be activated by the template and the appropriate security group will be attached.

 ## Architecture overview